uqlibrary/technology-training/git_intro.md

 Once you have created a GitHub account, and have GitHub Desktop installed, open GitHub Desktop.

+We have a few options here:
-You can **clone** (make a copy of) a repository that you (or someone else) has previously created on the internet, create a repository within an already existing folder for a project you're already working on, or you can create a new folder and repository when you begin your project.
+- You can **clone** (make a copy of) a repository that you (or someone else) has previously created on the internet
+- You can create a repository within an already existing folder for a project you're already working on
+- You can create a new folder and repository when you begin your project

 Let's create a new folder for our project today by doing the following: